 Belur & Halebeedu

-Put on my blue suede shoes and I boarded the car…Touched down in the land of the Delta Blues, In the middle of the pouring rain.
+Put on my blue suede shoes and I jumped into the car…Touched down in the land of the Delta Blues, In the middle of the pouring rain.
 Ok, this was Chikamagalur but it will do for now.

 Sunday was the birthday and all I wanted to do was drive down to the temple towns of Belur & Halebeedu.
 K obliged and off we went: Belur is 30 km away from Chikmagalur and Halebeedu another 15 kms ahead of Belur.